2010 Alaska Wild season

 Under the leadership of owner Charles Matthews and head coach Darnell Lee, the team played their home games at the Sullivan Arena in Anchorage, Alaska.
-Lee resigned from the Wild on May 13th, and the team forfeited its remaining home games.
+Lee resigned from the Wild on May 13, and the team forfeited its remaining home games.
 The IFL assumed control of the team, and made sure that the Wild played their final road game commitment at the Tri-Cities Fever.
+The team would then fold following the end of the season.